f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 The output of the API call above will be broken out into the following detail:

-The beginning of the output highlights any equipment failures or mismatches and whether or not the chassis is NEBS enabled.
+The beginning of the output highlights any equipment failures or mismatches and whether the chassis is NEBS enabled.
 Next is the current status of the platform memory for this system controller showing available, used, and used-precent.
 Next are the thermal readings for temperature showing **current**, **average**, **minimum**, & **maximum** readings.

 .. code-block:: json